afterglow14/TranspaGovChain/Whitepaper.md

 Smart Contract	TBD (Deployed on Polkadot Mainnet)
 5.2 Token Utility

-Governance Voting: Token holders can vote on project verification policies, upgrades, and transparency standards.
+Governance Voting: Token holders can vote on policies, upgrades, and transparency standards.

 Staking Rewards: Validators and auditors stake TGC to secure the network and earn incentives.

-Reputation Scoring: Contractors and agencies earn or lose TGC-based reputation scores based on project performance.
+Reputation Scoring: Contractors and agencies earn or lose TGC-based scores based on performance.

-Access & API Credits: Third-party platforms use TGC for data query access or report generation.
+Access & API Credits: Third-party platforms use TGC for verified data access.

-5.3 Token Distribution
-Category	Allocation	Description
-Public Sale	30%	Initial token offering for early adopters and developers Governance Treasury	20%	On-chain governance, ecosystem grants Development Fund	20%	Platform upgrades and R&D
-Staking & Rewards	20%	Incentives for validators and auditors Team & Advisors	10%	Long-term project contributors
-5.4 Governance Model

-TranspaGovChain employs a DAO (Decentralized Autonomous Organization) model for decision-making.

-Proposal Submission: Any token holder can propose system changes.

-Voting Process: Weighted voting based on staked TGC.

-Execution Layer: Approved proposals trigger smart contract actions on-chain.

-Transparency Reports: Publicly viewable logs of all governance outcomes.

 6. Security and Privacy